ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Configure two AWS Lambda functions to run the applications.
 Create an Amazon EC2 instance with an instance store volume to store the data.
 - B. Configure two AWS Lambda functions to run the applications.
 Create an Amazon EC2 instance with an Amazon Elastic Block Store (Amazon EBS) volume to store the data.
 - C. Configure one memory optimized Amazon EC2 instance to run both applications simultaneously.
 Create an Amazon Elastic Block Store (Amazon EBS) volume with Provisioned IOPS to store the data.
-- D. Configure two Amazon EC2 instances to run both applications.
-Configure Amazon Elastic File System (Amazon EFS) with General Purpose performance mode and Bursting Throughput mode to store the data.
+- ==D. Configure two Amazon EC2 instances to run both applications.
+Configure Amazon Elastic File System (Amazon EFS) with General Purpose performance mode and Bursting Throughput mode to store the data.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/12/#) [  Discussion  **26**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/12/#)